AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXEnumerable_1/README.md

 CAEXEnumerable&lt;T> Class
 ==========================
-AutomationML 2.1 APIThis class implements a specific enumeration type which wraps an XElement with a CAEXWrapper during enumeration.
+This class implements a specific enumeration type which wraps an XElement with a CAEXWrapper during enumeration.
 The enumerator for this class is [CAEXSequenceEnumerator&lt;T>][1]

 Inheritance Hierarchy